entrapta-dev/rpi4-minecraft-server/README.md

 Create a folder to put the server files into and change into that folder.
 e.g.: `mkdir papermc-server`, `cd papermc-server`.

-Download the latest version by going to the [https://papermc.io/downloads](papermc download page) and right click on the latest version number and selecting `Copy Link Address` or similar.
+Download the latest version by going to the [papermc download page](https://papermc.io/downloads) and right click on the latest version number and selecting `Copy Link Address` or similar.

 In your terminal use the following command to download the server files into your newly created folder:
 ```